mysql/mysql-shell-plugins/gui/extension/README.md

   - Execute any selected SQL commands from SQL files
   - Execute multi-line SQL blocks from Python files
     - Update original Python files with changes made in DB Editor
+- MySQL REST Service support:
+  - Full support for the MySQL REST Service and HeatWave REST Service
+  - Create and manage REST services and REST endpoint
+  - Manage authentication, authorization for REST endpoints
+  - Upload Progressive Web Apps (PWAs) for a full-stack web app solution running on top of MySQL

 ## How to report a bug